Cognitive Behavior Therapy may be the answer you are looking for if you are struggling with healing after a narcissistic relationship!

 Self-healing can be challenging, ALONE!

-Memories serve as the greatest enemies in our healing journey — as we start to beat ourselves up for not seeing or overlooking all the red flags.
+Memories serve as the greatest enemies in our healing journey.
+We start to beat ourselves up for not seeing or overlooking all the red flags.

 As much as reading blogs, joining forums, and even venting to a friend may help to alleviate some of the pain that you feel, in the end, you need a game plan on how to let go and move forward with your life fully.